AchrafKassioui/Learning-iOS-Dev/README.md

 *31 May 2026*

 It's possible to use C libraries directly inside Swift code.
-SpriteKit-Box2D is a demo project that integrate SpriteKit, used with Swift, and Box2D version 3, a C library.
-Below are the minimal steps needed to mix C and Swift in the same Xcode project.
+[SpriteKit-Box2D](https://github.com/AchrafKassioui/SpriteKit-Box2D) is a demo project that integrate SpriteKit, used with Swift, and Box2D version 3, written in C. Below are the minimal steps needed to mix C and Swift in the same Xcode project.

 ### Pick the C Library